drahem/luma-ui-test-automation/README.md

 # luma-ui-test-automation
-test automation using selenium and jave for luma demo website
+test automation using selenium and java for luma demo website